cyclosproject/cyclos4-ui/README.md

 }
 ```

-### Customize the custom operations
+### Customize custom operations and records

-Similarly to advertisement categories, it is also possible to set a custom icon for custom operations, by internal name.
+Similarly to advertisement categories, it is also possible to set a custom icon for custom operations and record types, by internal name.
 Here is an example of the `src/app/setup.ts`:

 ```typescript
 export function setup() {